Sunday, February 1, 2015

 Is your name Miranda?
 Shakespeare invented your name!
 Miranda is Prospero's daughter, exiled with him on the magic island in The Tempest.
 Her name means something like "really worth looking at," with which the smitten Prince Ferdinand would agree, as he says to her, "O, you wonder!"
 But the truly wondering one is Miranda herself, in the last scene of the play, when all the shipwrecked men show up on stage.
 Before then, she's only ever seen her father, Caliban, and Ferdinand.
 "O brave new world, that has such creatures in it!," she says admiringly.
 Ferdinand, keep an eye on that girl!

 Is your name Othello?
 Shakespeare invented your name!
 But not your story, or rather, not Othello's story.
 That, Shakespeare took from an Italian tale by an author named Cinthio.
 But Cinthio named his protagonist simply "The Moor."
-In Othello, though lots of people reductively address or describe Othello simply as "the Moor," he's got a name, and that name has a couple of "O"'s in it.
-That's partly so there can be a lot of moaning at the end, wherein the long "Othello" o's get merged with Othello's "O, o, o!" and his "O Desdemon!
+In Othello, though lots of people reductively address or describe Othello as just "the Moor," he's got a name, and that name has a couple of "O"'s in it.
+Those vowels are there partly so there can be a lot of moaning at the end, wherein the long "Othello" o's get merged with Othello's "O, o, o!" and his "O Desdemon!
 Dead, Desdemon!
 Dead!
 O, O!," which for some reason Shakespeare thought was good writing.
 This, DesdeMOANa's death scene, is a difficult one to play without melodrama, I must say, even though it contains some of the best lines in Shakespeare ("O, she was false as water," and "Let it go, all").
 What else can I say?
 Why did your parents name you "Othello"?

 Is your name Sir Amorous La-Foole?
 Shakespeare did not invent your name.
 That honor goes to the above-mentioned Ben Jonson, who was way ahead of Restoration and eighteenth-century playwrights in his naming of characters to signify ridiculous social types.
-Sir Amorous La-Foole wears a many-colored fashionable coat that mainly suggests that, unwittingly, he's dressed himself in motley; he even has a motley coat of arms (purchased, of course, not inherited).
+Sir Amorous La-Foole wears a many-colored fashionable coat that mainly suggests that, unwittingly, he's dressed himself in motley.
+He even has a motley coat of arms (purchased, of course, not inherited).
 He's a social climber, and he's a fool.
 And he's amorous.
 And he's funny, but more to laugh at than with.
 Change your name.

 Is your name Ariel?
 Shakespeare brought your name into wider use!
 "Ariel" is Hebrew for "Lion of God."
 In Jewish tradition it has a Biblical derivation and is generally reserved for males.
 But "Ariel" in Latin America is used for men and women, mostly because of Shakespeare's The Tempest by way of Jose Enrique Rodo's Ariel (1900).
-Rodo's book re-imagined the colonial encounter between Spanish conquistadors and native American inhabitants by invoking the interaction between Shakespeare's Prospero and the magic spirit Ariel.
+Rodo's book re-imagined the colonial encounter between Spanish conquistadors and native American inhabitants by evoking the interaction between Shakespeare's Prospero and the magic spirit Ariel.
 The name caught on.
 Consequently I have a female Haitian friend named Ariel, and have read a memoir by the male Chilean author Ariel Dorfman.
 Of course, most of my students know "Ariel" from The Little Mermaid and think the name was invented by Walt Disney.
 A fine declension: God, Shakespeare, Walt Disney Corporation.

 Is your name Justice Shallow?
 Shakespeare invented your name!
 Justice Shallow appears in two plays, Henry IV, part 2 and The Merry Wives of Windsor.
 He's really not such an admirable character in either one.
 He's really somewhat . . .
 I don't know, shallow.
 In Merry Wives, he cares more about money than about justice, and in Henry IV, part 2, he cares more about dinner than about justice.
 But he's relatively harmless in both plays, and has the honor of being the addressee of Falstaff's famous line, "We have heard the chimes at midnight, Master Shallow."
 Try to get people to say that to you.